Coburg: Coat of arms

 Coburg's coat of arms, honouring the town's German patron Saint Maurice, was granted in 1493.
 In 1934, the Nazi government forbade any glorification of the African race, and they replaced the coat of arms with one depicting a vertical sword with a Nazi swastika on the pommel.
 The original coat of arms was restored in 1945 at the end of World War II.
-Today, the silhouette of the patron saint of the city of Coburg can be found mainly on manhole covers and the city coat of arms.

 Attractions

 Coburg has the typical features of a former capital of a German princely state.
 There are numerous houses from the 16th, 17th and 18th centuries.
 The most important landmarks include: